The Mother's Moon

 July

-lumber in the golden shine;
+THE meadows slumber in the golden shine;

 Full-mirrored in the river's glass serene,

-Stirless, the blue sky sleeps; k
+Stirless, the blue sky sleeps; knee-deep in green,

 Nigh o'er-content for grazing are the kine.